swillems/histopya/README.md

 ## Overview

 Ion-networks are a complete yet sparse representation of an MS experiment containing multiple samples.
 It was originally developed for LC-IMS-MS DIA data, but the IMS dimension can easily be replaced by e.g. a scanning quadrupole coordinate, since precursor m/z and drift time are correlated.
-The original paper describing ion-networks is available in [bioRxiv](TODO).
+The original paper describing ion-networks is available on [bioRxiv](TODO).

 The current implementation allows to